Cacti/documentation/Contributing.md

 you can create a fix for that, prepare a pull request with your changes.

-When your code is submitted, basic checks are performed to ensure that the code is runnable but this does not guarentee that it will work.
+When your code is submitted, basic checks are performed to ensure that the code is runnable but this does not guarantee that it will work.
 Please ensure that you have been able to test your code before submitting a fix.

 In addition to testing, please try to keep your code to Cacti's standards: